 - If you need to revert the above, just remove the VET from your portfolio and import the back-up mentioned above with the VEN trades.

 - Note again, that removing coins from the portfolio is irreversible!
 These changes are also reflected in the back-up QR code which is a dynamic back-up and a snapshot.
 In short, having a back-up QR code will not help you recover deleted coins.

-- This method is for those who want to keep the exact same transaction history and similar cost values but multiplied by 100 and VET instead of VEN.
+- This method is for those who want to keep the exact same transaction history and similar cost basis for VET as for VEN.